 First and foremost—how in the world did the engines actually come alive?

 Though the later seasons have slipped on this a bit (more and more after each), the engines really can't do anything without humans helping them.
-They need a driver and brakeman to move, the foundry crew to keep them in good repair.
+They need a driver, a brakeman and, in the case of steam locomotives like Thomas, a fireman to move, the foundry crew to keep them in good repair.
 The possibility for blackmail is enormous.

 Which leads to a disturbing afterthought, just who exactly would be steering the likes of Diesel, 'Arry and Bert as they menace the other engines?